Contact Us | Login | July 24, 2008

 Who Can Borrow

-The EasyLoan Program is available to eligible not-for-profit, tax-exempt organizations for which the Authority currently has authorization to issue bonds.
-This includes healthcare organizations, educational institutions, and to a limited extent other nonprofit organizations qualified under Section 501(c)(3) of the Internal Revenue Code.
+The program is available to eligible not-for-profit, tax-exempt organizations for which the Authority currently has authorization to issue bonds.
+See Eligible Institutions under Eligibility.

 What Can Be Financed